Center-For-Neurotechnology/BrainInterface3D/README.md

 ## ADD Data link!

 ## Preprocessing steps:
-1. Convert the DICOM images to NIFTI using dcm2niix
+1. Convert the MRI, fMRI, and CT DICOM images to NIFTI using dcm2niix or any other toolbox
 2. Identify best T1 MPRAGE structural scan
-3. Identify best T2 SPACE structrual scan
+3. Identify best T2 SPACE structural scan
 4. recon-all with Freesurfer 7.4, apply Glasser/HCP atlas transform
 5. HCP Minimal Preprocessing Pipeline (MPP) to the preoperative MRI T1 and T2 scans (Structural Preprocessing)
 6. fMRI preprocessing
-7. Conversion of 3D surfaces to color-coded .ply files using surfaceMesh and writeSurfaceMesh
+7. Conversion of 3D surfaces to color-coded .ply files using surfaceMesh and writeSurfaceMesh (MATLAB 2022b and newer)
 8. Download of electrode and pedestal 3D models

 ## Within 3DSlicer:
-1. Import T1w_acpc_dc_restore.nii MRI
+1. Import T1w_acpc_dc_restore.nii MRI  (in the HCP output folder: )
 2. Import CT
-3. Import T1.mgz MRI used for fMRI analysis
+3. Import FreeSurfer T1.mgz MRI used for fMRI analysis
 4. Import Post-contrast MRI
-5. Coregister everything to T1w_acpc_dc_restore.nii with General Registration (ANTs) module (SlicerANTS, https://github.com/simonoxen/SlicerANTs), save and rename each Transform
+5. Coregister everything to T1w_acpc_dc_restore.nii (in the HCP output) with General Registration (ANTs) module (SlicerANTS, https://github.com/simonoxen/SlicerANTs), save and rename each Transform
 6. Import 3D models (.stl, .ply, or .obj) of Utah arrays and pedestals
 7. Import 3D surfaces as models with color coded labelling, such as the HCP parcellations, the fMRI color coding, or other labels as needed
 8. Use the earlier transforms to move the surfaces into the same space